digitalocean/terraform-provider-digitalocean/docs/resources/firewall.md

 * `droplet_ids` - The list of the IDs of the Droplets assigned to the Firewall.
 * `tags` - The names of the Tags assigned to the Firewall.
-* `inbound_rules` - The inbound access rule block for the Firewall.
+* `inbound_rule` - The inbound access rule block for the Firewall.
-* `outbound_rules` - The outbound access rule block for the Firewall.
+* `outbound_rule` - The outbound access rule block for the Firewall.

 ## Import